gianmandrioli/HackBoardAlpha/README.md

 #HOW TO START

-Just clone or download, open terminal in the folder of the project and type "rails s" then go to "localhost:3000" in your favorite browser
+Just clone or download, open terminal in the folder of the project and do "bundle install" and then "rails s" then go to "localhost:3000" in your favorite browser

-Solo descarga o clona el proyecto, abre terminal en la posicion de la carpeta y escribe el comando "rails s" luego accede a "localhost:3000" en tu navegador favorito